Aquamarine – March

 Aquamarine in Judaism

-In Jewish tradition, the aquamarine is believed to be the Tarshish gem, which was one of the Hoshen stones – the gems adorning the ceremonial breastplate worn by the high priest of the ancient Israelites.
+In Jewish tradition, the aquamarine stone is believed to be the Tarshish gem, which was one of the Hoshen stones – the gems adorning the ceremonial breastplate worn by the high priest of the ancient Israelites.

 According to 17th century Rabbi Eliyahu Hacohen’s Midrash, the aquamarine has various healing attributes, including alleviating shortness of breath and developing intelligence.